Skip to main content

 The map works the way you'd expect from any modern mapping app:

-- Recenter -- Tap the target icon on the map controls pill to jump back to your station location.
+3. Recenter -- Tap the target icon on the map controls pill to jump back to the current map anchor.
+In hunting/logbook maps that is your station; during an ongoing activation it is the activation park.

 The map is locked to a north-up orientation -- rotation is disabled to keep the view consistent.